EU Supports Strengthening Public Health Emergency Preparedness Across All 144 Municipalities in Serbia

 Understanding Local Risks to Protect Communities

 These assessments utilized data from various fields, including health, environment, and geology.
-By gathering information from all levels of government, Serbia can gain a clearer understanding of the public health risks it may encounter during emergencies.
+By gathering information from all levels of government, the country can gain a clearer understanding of the public health risks it may encounter during emergencies.

 By providing insights into risks, available resources, and preparedness gaps, these assessments are vital for planning health emergency responses.
 Local governments and public health institutions can tailor their strategies to meet the specific needs of their communities, ensuring that Serbia is well-prepared to handle any public health emergency.

-Through these collaborative efforts, the EU and WHO are supporting Serbia in building a stronger healthcare system, enabling timely responses during crises to save lives across all municipalities.
+Through these collaborative efforts, the EU, WHO and UNDP are supporting Serbia to build a stronger healthcare system, enabling timely responses during crises to save lives across all local communities.